Volunteers

 Volunteer Opportunity Registration

-All volunteer opportunities must be registered through the Office of Risk Management.
-The Office of Risk Management website (see Resources section for link) provides details on how to register volunteer opportunities.
+All volunteer opportunities must be registered through Risk Management.
+Risk Management website (see Resources section for link) provides details on how to register volunteer opportunities.

 Special considerations when volunteers are under age 18